 Lycianthes rantonnetii ‘Royal Robe’ is also known as the Solanum rantonnetii, Blue Potato Bush, or Paraguay Nightshade.
 It is part of the Solanaceae family of plants.
 It is native to South America.
-Lycianthes rantonnetii was previously called Solanum rantonnetii, Solanum is a much larger genus therefore this more precisely identifies the plant and though it is related to the potatoes this plant is poisonous to humans.
-It is a tropical, evergreen shrub with fragrant violet flowers.
+More precisely it is native to Paraguay and Argentina.
+It is related to the potatoes.
+Lycianthes rantonnetii was previously called Solanum rantonnetii.

 Lycianthes rantonnetii is poisonous to humans.
 It is an evergreen shrub.
 It is tropical.
 And it has fragrant violet flowers.
 It has oval leaves.
 They are bright green.
 It is a fast-growing plant.
 It grows 12ft or 3.6m tall.
 It might require support to keep it sturdy.

 Lycianthes rantonnetii flowers in summer and autumn.
 The flowers grow in clusters.
 They are funnel-shaped.
 They are blue-violet with distinct yellow centers.
 Lycianthes rantonnetii blooms on the previous year’s growth.
 The flowers are followed by red berries.

 How to grow Lycianthes rantonnetii:

 Plant Lycianthes rantonnetii outdoors in milder climates.
 Otherwise, grow them indoors in containers.
 A cool greenhouse could be perfect.
 Grow it in the sun and shelter it from the wind.
 Plant it in moist but well-drained soil.
 It grows both in alkaline and acid soils.

 Propagate by seed or semi-ripe cuttings in summer or autumn.
 Prune it lightly in early spring.
 Just trim it to shape and remove dead branches.